Mappy/astarlite/README.md

 You can download OpenStreeMap data from Cloudmade which gracefully give access to several zones.

 We'll work on the suburban area around Paris called Île-de-France.
-You can download the ile-de-france.osm.bz2 file on http://downloads.cloudmade.com/europe/western_europe/france/ile-de-france#downloads_breadcrumbs
+You can download the ile-de-france.osm.bz2 file on http://downloads.cloudmade.com/europe/western_europe/france/ile-de-france#downloads_breadcrumbs using download_data.sh

 ## Install dependencies